wp-plugins/wp-live-chat-support/readme.txt

 	► No advertising or links
 	► No "Powered by" links on the live chat window
 	► No monthly live chat subscriptions needed
-	► Provide live support for your site for free

 = Pro Version Features =